 Black Panther’s Ryan Coogler: From Doctor To Hollywood Director

-He’s Marvel Studios’ youngest filmmaker and with the success of “Black Panther,” his third film, which brought in a record-breaking $235 million during its opening weekend, writer and director Ryan Coogler is well on his way to becoming a fixture in Hollywood.
+He’s Marvel Studios’ youngest filmmaker and with the success of “Black Panther,” his third film, which brought in a record-breaking $235 million during its opening weekend, and hit over $1 Billion worldwide, writer and director Ryan Coogler is well on his way to becoming a fixture in Hollywood.

 But this talented filmmakter almost went down another path.
 The story dates back to his childhood in Oakland, California.
 At the time, Coogler had no idea that filmmaking would one day be his calling.
 He explains to Filmmaker Magazine that up until college he had aspirations to play football and become a doctor.